In 1884, the New York Daily Graphic called it:

 Today more than 100 years later, the Dakota still has fabulous apartments and magnificent park views.
 Some of The Dakota's most famous former and current residents are Lauren Bacall, Judy Holiday, Rosemary Clooney, John Lennon and Yoko Ono, Gilda Radner and Barlis Karloff.

 The Dakota became a co-op in 1961.
-It has 10 floors and 103 apartments.
-The building only allows 50% financing, requires board approval and has a transfer fee paid by buyers of 2% of the sale price.
+It has 10 floors and 83 apartments and 8 elevators.
+The building coop only allows 50% financing, requires board approval and has a private transfer fee paid by buyers of 2% of the sale price.

 For available listings in the Dakota click here